modal-labs/libmodal/test-support/README.md

 Sign in to Modal, which you'll use for running the test programs.

-Then deploy the apps and secrets in this folder using the Python client.
+Then deploy the apps and secrets in this folder using the Python SDK.
 This requires being signed in to AWS (Modal Labs account):

 ```bash